sh-khashimov/RESegmentedControl/Documentation/Style.md

 }
 ```

-Initialize and configure style for your needs.
-It’s possible to use existed *Style* structs that already inherit from `Stylable` protocols.
+Initiate and configure styles for your needs.
+It’s possible to use existing ***styles*** structs that already inherit from `Stylable` protocols.

 ``` Swift
 import UIKit